Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 Limbaugh's audience wasn't anything the size in 93 and 94 that it is now.

-So, yeah, it's significantly greater uh sort of uh in the blogosphere we call it the whirlitzer or the right wing whirl it's a this refers to the sort of the orchestrated talking point machine that the right wing has put up.
+So, yeah, it's significantly greater, sort of in the blogosphere, we call it the Wurlitzer, the right-wing Wurlitzer, and this refers to the sort of the orchestrated talking point machine that the right-wing has put up.

-Everything from, you know, uh talking about taking our guns away to the berthers to the death panels, as you say.
+Everything from, you know, talking about taking our guns away to the birthers to the death panels, as you say.

 Yeah, here we go again.